LakeLab/LakeLab.github.io/_posts/2020-03-07-android_library_without_initialize.markdown

 ---

 If you have ever integrated firebase, you already know there is no initialize code.\
-How can they get the context without initializing code?
+How can they get the context without initializing the code?

 [The firebase blog](https://firebase.googleblog.com/2016/12/how-does-firebase-initialize-on-android.html) already posted about this topic.
 But this post is about a real use case with an android library, [Notifier](https://github.com/LakeLab/Notifier).